dezeroku/homelab/README.md

 This repository is a collection of tooling, docs and configuration that defines my small homelab (the stable one, not a development machine).
+It currently spans three nodes to get some HA and distributed storage.

 DNS setup (pointing `homeserver` to all the IPs and `homeserver-{one,two...}` to the specific machine is out of the scope of this repo).
 It is defined in [network_layout](https://github.com/dezeroku/network_layout) repository.